May 15 – July 1, 2019

 • Limit of 5 authors.

-Authors of selected abstracts will be invited to present a poster or an oral communication.
+Authors of selected abstracts will be invited to present an oral communication.

 For any inquiries, please contact the RSS at firstname.lastname@example.org.